-In € thousands 2018 2017
+In € thousands 2019 2018

-Short-term employee benefits 4,372 4,691
+Short-term employee benefits 4,677 4,372

-Post-employment benefits 138 150
+Post-employment benefits 124 138

-Other long-term benefits 3 -
+Other long-term benefits 308 3

-Total 4.513 4.841
+Total 5,109 4,513

-The other long-term benefits relate to a retention scheme; the vesting of this scheme is subject to certain conditions and any payment will be made in instalments based on current remuneration regulations.
+The other long-term benifits and a part of the short-term employee benifits relate to a retention scheme as recognised in the statement of profit or loss; the vesting of this scheme is subject to certain conditions and any payment will be made in instalments based on current remuneration regulations.

-Reference is made to Section 6.1.5 for the accounting principles of employee benefits.
+Reference is made to Section 6.1.5 for the accounting principles of 'Staff Costs'.